- What is study abroad?

 You will pay regular Sacred Heart University tuition plus a study abroad fee, which includes international insurance.
 You will be billed directly by SHU for these fees.
 With some programs, you will pay the housing and/or meals directly to the program abroad; with other programs, SHU can bill you directly.

 If you attend a CCIS program you will be billed the tuition specified by CCIS plus a study abroad fee, which includes international insurance.
 Specific program costs information is located on each program information page.
 You will always be personally responsible for costs associated with airfare, immigration, and personal expenses.

 - Can I apply my financial aid?

 SHU Affiliated programs: If you receive SHU financial aid and academic scholarships/grants your awards will apply to semester programs.
 Sacred Heart University scholarships and grants will not apply for the short-term programs.
-You are encouraged to are contact Financial Assistance for further information about how your financial aid will apply towards a study abroad experience.
+You are encouraged to are contact Student Financial Services for further information about how your financial aid will apply towards a study abroad experience.
 The Office can also assist you with loan opportunities.

 Scholarships are a good way to supplement the cost of a study abroad experience.
 We encourage you to apply and take advantage of as many relevant scholarship opportunities as possible.

 Tuition Exchange awards may not be used for study abroad programs.
 Questions related to tuition benefits may be directed to Julia Nofri at 203-365-4837, email@example.com.